 Messages to men who were unjustly convicted

-An important part of this project has been inviting participants, and those attending the Exhibition, to send a message of support to men who were unjustly convicted.
+Workshop participants and those attending the Exhibition were invited to send a message of support to men who were unjustly convicted.
 The responses are heart warming and we display them here in the hope that they will help to send a message of support.

 David Morrison: I like being gay